-- Due to the nature of women's clothing, non-tucked shirts are permissible.
-Sleeveless shirts are allowed as long as each strap is a minimum of 3 inches wide. - Halter tops, camisole tops, midriff tops, and other low-cut or revealing tops are not allowed.
-This includes backless garments. - Skirts may be worn, whereas both the length and the slit are not more than 3 inches above the knee.
-Elementary students must wear shorts or leggings underneath skirts and dresses. - Leggings may be worn under skirts, dresses which are at least fingertip length, with the exception of Pre-K and Kindergarten.
+- Sleeveless shirts are allowed as long as each strap is a minimum of 3 inches wide. - Halter tops, camisole tops, midriff tops, and other low-cut or revealing tops are not allowed.
+This includes backless garments. - Skirts may be worn, whereas both the length and the slit are not more than 5 inches above the knee. - Leggings may be worn under skirts, shorts, tops and dresses which are not more than 5 inches above the knee, with the exception of Pre-K and Kindergarten.